scionproto-contrib/http-proxy/docs/source/forward-proxy.rst

 - Ensure that you are running the scion-endhost stack as described in the `SCION documentation <https://docs.scion.org/projects/scion-applications/en/latest/applications/access.html>`_.

+- Apply the necessary permissions to the binary:

   .. code-block:: bash

       chmod +x scion-caddy